 Videos are a great way to show what community psychology is, and to share with each other the work we are doing in our communities around the world.
 A selection of publicly available videos addressing topics related to community psychology are listed here.
-Just click on the title to find the video.
+Just click on the page link below the description to find the video.

 The Oxford House Organization: Recovery from alcohol/substance use disorders.

 The video provides an overview of the Mobile Voice Project (MVP) and the problem of transportation inequality that MVP seeks to affect.

 This video tells the story of urban youth engaging in participatory action research, in partnership with their teachers, to improve teaching and learning at a low-achieving public high school in San Francisco.

 Sort It Out was made to inform the Western Springs College community about the launch of a new waste management system in the school grounds.